Alexander Macdonald (Presbyterian minister)

 Alexander Macdonald (1885–16 June 1960) was a Scottish minister who was Moderator of the General Assembly of the Church of Scotland in 1948.

 Early life

-Macdonald was born in North Uist in 1885.
+Macdonald was born in North Uist in 1885, and spoke Gaelic from his childhood.
 He studied at the University Glasgow and graduated with an arts degree.
-During World War I he was a chaplain with the Queen’s Own Cameron Highlanders for a two-year period.
+During this time, he was especially skilled at playing shinty.
+He trained for ministry at Glasgow Divinity Hall.

 Pastoral duties

-He was appointed to St Columba’s Church in Glasgow in 1929.
+He returned to his native Uist to be licensed in 1910.
+His first appointment was as assistant minister in Wishaw, then Logie.
+He then became minister of Invergarry and Kilmichael Glassary.

+During World War I he was a chaplain with the 5th Battalion, Queen’s Own Cameron Highlanders, and the 7th Battalion, Seaforth Highlanders for a two-year period.

+In 1921, he became minister of Stevenson High Church.
+Six years later, he moved to St Mungo's in Alloa.
+Following a two year appointment in Alloa, he was appointed to St Columba’s Church in Glasgow on 6 June 1929, which was noted for having a large percentage of the congregation from the Highlands due to its regular Gaelic worship.

 He was Moderator of Presbytery of Glasgow from 1942 for a year.
-He was elected as Moderator of the General Assembly of the Church of Scotland in 1948, for a one-year period of office.
-He retired from pastoral duties at St Columba's in 1954.
+In 1944, his former university made him an honorary Doctor of Divinity.
+He was elected as Moderator of the General Assembly of the Church of Scotland in May 1948, for a one-year period of office.
+He retired from pastoral duties at St Columba's on 17 December 1954.

 Later life

-He died in Glasgow on 16 June 1960.
-His funeral was held on 19 June 1960.
+Upon his retirement, he worshiped in Belmont and Hillhead Church.

+He died in a hospital in Glasgow on 16 June 1960.
+His funeral was held on 19 June 1960 at his former charge of St Columba's Church in Glasgow, followed by his cremation at Glasgow Crematorium.
+He was survived by his wife (herself a daughter of the manse - Rev. D. Macaulay in Reay), as well as three sons - two of whom were also in ministry (Rev. W. Uist Macdonald based in Wallacetown Church, Dundee; and Rev. D. M Macdonald, based in Inverleith Church in Edinburgh).

 Awards and honours

 He received an honorary Doctor of Divinity from Glasgow University in 1944.